 But as time went on, I found myself starting to doubt my capabilities as an owner — and falling into some pitfalls along the way.

-1. You’re Probably Not Focusing Enough Attention on Budgeting
+1. You’re Probably Not Focusing Enough on Budgeting

-2. You Decide to Put Off Hiring an Accountant and Bookkeeper
+2. You Put Off Hiring an Accountant and Bookkeeper

 I waited until year six to hire a bookkeeper, and it literally changed my life.
 Things became so much more clear.
 I had so much more time on my hands to focus on the business, and my books were accurate.

 Likewise, having an accountant you can trust is very important.